NoamELB/react-hot-loader-loader/README.md

 A Webpack Loader that automatically inserts react-hot-loader to your app, **without any changes in your app code**.

 All it takes is a simple regex to indicate where your "App" Components are.
+This module does nothing if `NODE_ENV` is set to `production`.

 Example: